S. Thruston Ballard

-Samuel Thruston Ballard (February 11, 1855 – January 18, 1926) was an American politician, philanthropist, and miller, who served as the 33rd Lieutenant Governor of Kentucky from 1919 to 1923, under Governor Edwin P. Morrow.
+Samuel Thruston Ballard (February 11, 1855 – January 18, 1926) was an American politician, businessman, and philanthropist who served as the 33rd lieutenant governor of Kentucky from 1919 to 1923, under Governor Edwin P. Morrow.

-Samuel Thruston Ballard was the son of Andrew Jackson Ballard and Fannie Thruston Ballard.
+Early life and education

+Samuel Thruston Ballard was born in Louisville, Kentucky to Andrew Jackson and Fannie (Thruston) Ballard.
+His father was a whig member of the Kentucky House of Representatives, representing Louisville from 1842 to 1843, as well as city attorney of Louisville and clerk of the United States District Court for the District of Kentucky.

 Ballard was educated in public schools of Louisville and worked to expand his education at Huntoon's private academy.
-Cornell became his alma mater and graduated there with a degree of Bachelor of Science in 1878 at the age of 23.
+He went on to attend Cornell University where he was a member of Alpha Delta Phi and graduated in 1878.

 For the next four years Ballard would work for Chess, Carley & Company.
 In 1880, with his brother R. C. Ballard Thruston, Ballard was president of the Ballard & Ballard Flour Company.
-A James Jones helped to start the firm.
 The first mill was built in the back yard of the Ballard estate on Walnut Street.

-On January 25, Ballard was married to Sunshine Harris (1861-1938), the daughter of Theodore Harris of Louisville Kentucky.
+On January 25, Ballard was married to Sunshine Harris (1861–1938), the daughter of Theodore Harris of Louisville Kentucky.

+Career

-In 1884 faced a debt crisis due to hard times in the land.
+In 1884, he faced a debt crisis due to hard times in the land.
 In 1889, Ballard & Ballard Co. was one of the first employers to introduce the profit sharing plan.